smart-village-solutions/Goldencobra/README.markdown

 end
 ```

-# Setup Goldencobra
+# Setup Golden Cobra

-If you want to use Batch Actions in Goldencobra (set a batch of articles offline), you need to uncomment the line `# config.batch_actions = true` in config/initializers/active_admin.rb
+If you want to use Batch Actions in Golden Cobra (set a batch of articles offline), you need to uncomment the line `# config.batch_actions = true` in config/initializers/active_admin.rb

 This would also be the place where you can override stylesheets and javascripts.
 Just put them inside the block `# == Register Stylesheets & Javascripts`.

 # Create new article types
-Nearly every site in Goldencobra is an article.
+Nearly every site in Golden Cobra is an article.
 If the default article isn't enough for your needs you can create new article types.
 There's a generator for that:
 `rails generate goldencobra:articletype Thing name:string`

 Where "Thing" would be your associated model and "name:string" are the usual ruby attributes.